-The flow rate was monitored to determine the evolution of the hydraulic properties i.e. to evaluate a possible clogging.
-Results are expressed as an 'equivalent flow rate under a hydrostatic head of 5 mm.
+The flow rate was monitored to determine the evolution of the hydraulic properties, that is, to evaluate possible clogging.
+Results are expressed as an "equivalent flow rate under a hydrostatic head of 5 mm."
 This value does not have any significance by itself and cannot be related to the in-plane transmissivity of the geocomposite nor the permeability of the filter.
-However, it can be used as an indicator of the clogging of the system as it the flow going through the system will be reduced if any of the component loses its functionality:
+However, it can be used as an indicator of the clogging of the system as the flow going through the system will be reduced if any of the component loses its functionality: